Mr-cyro/Configured-Network-Topologies/README.md

 # Configured-Network-Topologies
 Curtis Mayes

+You will need an account with cisco(packet tracer) to access the pkt file!!!

 I chose this project as it will increase my networking knowledge.
 This will help me have a solid foundation of networking before I can progress in the cloud.

 Albion University is a large university which has two campuses situated 20 miles apart.
 The university’s students and staff are distributed in 4 faculties; these include the faculties of Health and Sciences; Business; Engineering/Computing and Art/Design.
 Each member of staff has a PC and students have access to PCs in the labs.
 Create a network topology with the main components to support the following: